thillux/API-Examples/README.md

 API-Examples
 ============

-some little code snippets on who a use some C/C++ APIs
+some little code snippets on how to use some C/C++ APIs